Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Small business owner and software engineer.

 Platform: Support Gaza according to his campaign page.
-End pentagon spending.
-Legalize canabis.
+End Pentagon spending.
+Legalize cannabis.
 Expand the child tax credit.
-Supporting a $20 minimum wage.
+Supports a $20 minimum wage.
 For more information go to Ruzevich’s campaign page.

 Occupation: Energy consultant.
 Competed against Casten in the 2024 House election.